Our Staff

 Scott Reilly

-Scott has a Master's of Science in Environmental Education from UW-Stevens Point and Teaching Certification from UW-Oshkosh for Secondary Science Education.
-Before Scott spent working in Latin America in biology, conservation and education for 6 years.
-Scott strives to encourage students to be active participants in science and their education through real world experiences such as citizen science data collection and local stream monitoring projects.
+Scott has a Master's of Science in Environmental Education from UW-Stevens Point and a Teaching Certification from UW-Oshkosh for Secondary Science Education.
+Before Scott spent working in Latin America in biology, conservation, and education for 6 years.
+Scott strives to encourage students to be active participants in science and their education through real-world experiences such as citizen science data collection and local stream monitoring projects.

 Chamomile Nusz